Skip to content

 Submitting changes

+Pull the latest main before creating a branch.
 Fork the repository, create a branch, make your changes, and open a pull request against main.

 Branch naming